Stefan Lazarević

 Stefan Lazarević (Стефан Лазаревић; c.
-1377 – 19 July 1427), also known as Stefan the Tall (Стефан Високи), was a Serbian ruler as prince (1389–1402) and despot (1402–1427).
-He was also a diplomat, legislator, ktetor, patron of the arts, poet and one of the founding members of the Order of the Dragon.
+1377 – 19 July 1427), also known as Stefan the Tall (Стефан Високи), ruled as a Serbian prince (1389–1402) and despot (1402–1427).
+He was also a diplomat, legislator, ktetor, patron of the arts, poet, and one of the founding members of the Order of the Dragon.
 The son of Prince Lazar Hrebeljanović, he was regarded as one of the finest knights and military leaders of his time.
-After the death of his father at the Battle of Kosovo, he became ruler of Moravian Serbia and ruled with his mother Milica (a Nemanjić), until he reached adulthood in 1393.
-Stefan led troops in several battles as an Ottoman vassal, until asserting independence after receiving the title of despot from the Byzantines in 1402.
+After the death of his father in the Battle of Kosovo, he became ruler of Moravian Serbia and ruled with his mother, Milica (a Nemanjić), until he reached adulthood in 1393.
+Stefan led troops in several battles as an Ottoman vassal, until asserting independence after receiving the title of despot from the Byzantine Empire in 1402.

-Becoming a Hungarian ally in 1403–04, he received large possessions, including the important Belgrade and Golubac Fortress.
-He also held the superior rank in the chivalric Order of the Dragon.
-During his reign, there was a long conflict with his nephew Đurađ Branković, which ended in 1412.
-Lazarević also inherited Zeta, and waged war against Venice.
+Becoming a Hungarian ally in 1403–04, he received possessions, such as Belgrade and the Golubac Fortress.
+He also held a superior rank in the Order of the Dragon.
+During his reign, he had a conflict with his nephew, Đurađ Branković, which ended in 1412.
+Lazarević also inherited Zeta and waged war against Venice.
 Since he was childless, he designated his nephew Đurađ as heir in 1426, a year before his death.

-On the domestic front, he broke the resistance of the Serbian nobles, and used the periods of peace to strengthen Serbia politically, economically, culturally and militarily.
-In 1412 he issued the Code of Mines, with a separate section on governing of Novo Brdo – the largest mine in the Balkans at that time.
-This code increased the development of mining in Serbia, which had been the main economic backbone of the Serbian Despotate.
+On the domestic front, he broke the resistance of the Serbian nobles and used the periods of peace to strengthen Serbia politically, economically, culturally, and militarily.
+In 1412, he issued the Code of Mines, with a section on governing Novo Brdo – the largest mine in the Balkans at the time.
+The code increased the development of mining in Serbia, which was the economic backbone of the Serbian Despotate.
 At the time of his death, Serbia was one of the largest silver producers in Europe.
 In the field of architecture, he continued the development of the Morava school.
 His reign and personal literary works are sometimes associated with early signs of the Renaissance in the Serbian lands.
 He introduced knightly tournaments, modern battle tactics, and firearms to Serbia.
 He was a great patron of the arts and culture by providing shelter and support to scholars and refugees from neighboring countries that had been taken by the Ottomans.
-In addition, he was himself a writer, and his most important work is A Homage to Love, which is characterized by Renaissance lines.
-During his reign the Resava School was formed.
+In addition, he was himself a writer, his most notable work being A Homage to Love, which is characterized by Renaissance themes.
+During his reign, the Resava School of arts was formed.

 On 1 August 1927, the 500th anniversary of his death, he was canonized by the Serbian Orthodox Church as Saint Despot Stefan of Serbia, and his relics are kept in the Koporin Monastery.

 Background and family

-Stefan was the son of the prince of Moravian Serbia, Lazar, and his wife Milica, member of an elder, but collateral branch of Nemanjić dynasty.
-Milica's father Prince Vratko was a direct descendant of Vukan, the eldest son of Stefan Nemanja.
+Stefan was the son of Lazar, the prince of Moravian Serbia, and his wife, Milica, who was a member of a collateral branch of the Nemanjić dynasty.
+Milica's father, Prince Vratko, was a direct descendant of Vukan, the eldest son of Stefan Nemanja.
 In addition to Stefan, they had seven other children.